Summer school holiday activities at COAM

 Every weekend throughout July and August the Museum is holding a special family event.
 These events include puppetry, rifle displays, classic vehicles, rural life, English civil war, Ragged Victorians and the Medieval warbow.
 Lots of the events include costumed re-enactors, demonstrations and living history.

 Everyday summer holiday activities

 Every day during the summer holidays visitors can build models of our buildings in Northolt Barn (it’s a lot trickier than you might think), there are historic games and toys to play with and/or reminisce over, clothes and hats to try on, sensory trail, woodland trail, orienteering course, adventure playground, tea room, working farm with livestock, candle making (additional charge), and over 30 historic buildings to explore and discover and find about the people who might have lived or worked in them.

 An Annual Pass for a child is just £18 (under 4s free), concession £27, adult £30 and a family Annual Pass starts from £65 and various depending on the size of your family.

 What an Annual Pass gets you is admission to the Museum on a standard priced day time event for 12 months, this includes all Terrific Tuesdays and their activities.
 It allows you free admission to our Enchanted Museum and Halloween Spectacular events if you’re an adult and a reduced £2.50 rate for children.
 Membership also gives you a discounted rate to our home education workshops and our archaeological dig.
 But, please note that some of these activities must be pre-booked.

-It doesn’t include entry to other evening and private events such as our outdoor evening theatre performance of Twelfth Night, outdoor cinema, school holidays clubs, workshops, uniformed group evenings and experience days.
+It doesn’t include entry to other evening and private events such as outdoor cinema, school holidays clubs, workshops, uniformed group evenings and experience days.